novalabsxyz/devdocs/blockchain/proof-of-coverage.md

 {% hint style="info" %}
 **What is my Hotspot's score?**

 Currently we do not display scores in the Helium Mobile Wallet App.
-However, you can view your Hotspot's score in the [Helium Blockchain Dashboard](http://dashboard.helium.com/d/SV1719FWz/hotspots?orgId=1).
-Scores are also returned by the [Helium Blockchain API](https://docs.api.helium.io).
+However, you can view your Hotspot's score in the [Helium Explorer](http://explorer.helium.com).
+Scores are also returned by the [Helium Blockchain API](https://developer.helium.com/blockchain/api/api-hotspots).
 {% endhint %}

 ### Challenge Failure Modes and Score Implications

 Challenges fail frequently.
-Take a few minutes to scroll through the [list of ongoing challenges](https://network.helium.com/challenges) in the Helium Network Visualizer and you’ll see a few examples of this.
 Here is a list of common PoC Challenge Failure Modes, their typical causes, and how this affects a participating Hotspot’s score.
 In any given challenge that does not complete, it’s likely you’ll see more than one of these failure modes appear.

 #### Initial Target Not Challenged